 For Round 4 we are focussing on audio storytelling through spoken word, scripted, comedy, creative factual or scripted drama.

 However, we are still interested in combinations of soundscapes, music, performance and sound design that convey your idea in the best way possible.

 We’re also looking for stories that can reflect experiences and places so that we can build a rich and diverse portfolio of audio works.

 APPLICATIONS FOR ROUND 4 CLOSE ON JULY 12TH

 What Type of Ideas Are We Looking For?

-For New Creatives, we want to see proposals for fresh, innovative short films, audio and interactive media that reflect in some way on the experience of living in modern Britain.
+For New Creatives, we want to see proposals for fresh, innovative audio projects that reflect in some way on the experience of living in modern Britain.

 You can listen back to New Creatives audio work from previous rounds on BBC Sounds.